Social Media Validation: 9 Emotional Signs You Are Chasing Likes for Self-Worth

 6. Curate Your Feed

 Unfollow accounts that make you feel inadequate or pressured.
 Follow pages that inspire, educate, or make you feel good about yourself.
-A positive feed helps shift your mindset toward balance and gratitude.
+Positive feedback helps shift your mindset toward balance and gratitude.

 7. Self-Awareness